 Some owners worry whether these botanical lubricants are safe for cats.
-In general, these products do seem to be safe, but it is important to follow the instructions on the label.
+These products do seem to be safe, but it is important to follow the instructions.

 In most cases, the label will advise you to only use this product for a couple of days per week.
 This is because these lubricants may stop your cat from absorbing all the nutrients from their food, so they are not appropriate for daily use.

 As an aside, liquid paraffin should never be administered directly into a cat’s mouth as accidental inhalation can cause pneumonia.
-Whether you opt for a gastric paste or a gastric lubricant, it’s best to choose a product you can add to your cat’s food (rather than directly into their mouth) as this will help to reduce unnecessary stress.
+Whether you opt for a gastric paste or a gastric lubricant.

 5) Malty Treats

-Malt helps to lubricate the cat’s stomach so fur should pass through the GI tract more efficiently.
-As mentioned, gastric pastes (made from malt extract and liquid paraffin) have been quite popular for treating fur balls.
+Malt lubricates the cat’s stomach so fur should pass through the GI tract more efficiently.
+Gastric pastes (made from malt extract and liquid paraffin) have been quite popular for treating fur balls.
 These can be effective but are not always easy to administer.
-Also, some vets don’t necessarily agree that liquid paraffin is suitable for cats.

 If you want to enjoy the benefits of malt extract, try offering your cat a malty kibble-style treat, instead.
 Look out for malty treats formulated specifically for furball management.